Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 Example: the following statement multiplies salary by 2: `salary *= 2;`

 There are even increment and decrement operators, such as `x++;` and `x--;`, which are equivalent to `x = x + 1;` and `x = x - 1;`.

----

-name: conclusions

-# Announcements

-Get started on Assignment 1 if you haven't done so already.

-Next week: Booleans; if/else statements, and for loops...